clarai1/trie/README.md

 # How to run the project

-Clone this repository, navigate to the project folder.
+Clone this repository and navigate to the project folder.
 Run the main file from the terminal:

  python main.py